unimapper/unimapper.github.io/docs/reference/associations.md

 - detach ( `UniMapper\Entity` $entity )

 ### Single
-If associations's property type is entity (ManyToOne or OneToOne).
+If associations's property type is single entity (ManyToOne or OneToOne).